 In addition, the technical support and use of technology for efficient delivery of service must be seamless.
 Songtrust has been fantastic in these areas so far.
 The Songtrust website is amazing.
 They help attend to issues in record time.

 I believe that choices on ownership of copyright and creative control over compositions are the biggest gains with working with publishing administrators.
 Creators are the masters of their faith.
-They are able to make decisions for short term and long term purposes.
-They are not bugged down with any kind of indebtedness and the uncertainties that come with it.
+They are able to make decisions for short-term and long-term purposes.
+They are not bogged down with any kind of indebtedness and the uncertainties that come with it.

 The conversations around creators owning their copyrights have gotten louder.
 I like this.
 I look forward to seeing the industry adjust their earnings.